jbondAI/jbondAI/README.md

 * Start-up and small business operations
 * AI tools and technology development

-####  _DOMAIN MASTERY_
+####  _AREAS OF MASTERY_
+* Innovation and ideation
-* Tranformation planning
+* Tranformational strategy and planning
-* Risk assessment
+* Risk identification and strategic mitigation
-* Interdisciplinary stakeholder engagement and collaboration management
+* Stakeholder engagement and collaboration management
-* Programs and projects (program design, program and project management, change management
+* All things programs, projects and inititives (design, implementation, performance and change management)
-* Ideation and innovation and ideation, creating order from chaos
+* Creating order from chaos
 * Pinch-hitting ... and one hell of a cat herder :black_cat: :cat2: :black_cat: :cat2:

 ## :small_red_triangle_down: Connecting